-The 1997 Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale
+The Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale - E!
+Online

 Versace had just shown a collection in Paris days earlier when, on July 15, 1997, upon returning to his mansion on Ocean Drive after a morning walk to buy an Italian newspaper at his favorite café, he was shot to death outside his front gate.

 D'Amico heard the shots and ran outside.
-"My heart just stopped to beat," he told Dateline earlier this year, his first time speaking out about the murder.
+"My heart just stopped to beat," he told Dateline in 2017, his first time speaking out about the murder.
 "So I ran out and then I saw Gianni laying down on the stairs in blood."

 Witnesses would tell police they saw a man darting down the street and turning into an alley, after which the unidentified man—described as a white male in his 20s, who walked right up to Versace and shot him point blank in the head—was caught on hotel security footage.
 Police found clothing matching the description—gray T-shirt, black shorts, white hat—in a nearby garage.